go to text

 Notification of decision to publish

-We will decide whether or not we can disclose the information within 14 days from the date of submission of the request (or within 60 days if there are unavoidable reasons) and notify you in writing.
+We will decide whether or not we can disclose the information within 14 days from the date of receipt of your request (or within 60 days if there are unavoidable reasons) and notify you in writing.

 How to publish